TrevorSatori/Scutti/README.md

 # changing Parameters
 You may not always want to capture the entire screen, no worries.

+To create subfolder for data
+variableName.setCollection('Alligators') # Enter a custom collection

 To change starting x position (Goes from left to right) variablename.setXStart()